emmeline-mutka/doggy-daycare/README.md

-# School project in React, I made an app for a daycare for dogs.
+# School project built with React, I made an app for a daycare for dogs.

 ## The app is deployed and live on [GitHub Pages](https://emmeline-mutka.github.io/hundkojan/#/).